 At work, I put the number in [square brackets] at the end of my meeting invitations.
-For example, Cisco weekly account meeting [62.11].
+For example, Weekly vendor account meeting [62.11].
 I put it in square brackets at the end so that it's still readable for people who don't understand or care what my numbers mean.

 When I distribute the meeting minutes I right-click the invitation and ‘Send email to all attendees’, which uses the title of the meeting as the subject of the email.
 Now, my attendees and I can easily find the meeting minutes by searching our email for [62.11].

 If your work involves keeping track of many similar items—say you build laptops for your users—write the number on a sticky note and attach it to the item.

 I talked about this on the Example // Fix your email page, so I won't repeat myself.
 You should read that if you haven't already.